To enjoy the full Mail & Guardian online experience: please upgrade your browser

 When the lease for a Jewish bakery or bookshop comes up for renewal, a retailer with deep pockets often steps in and snaps up the property.

 Also, says Joseph Finkelstein, when Jewish proprietors retire, their children often don’t want to take over the business.
-So the premises pass to a non-Jewish concern.

 “That’s what happened there,” he said, pointing to a boarded-up shop front.
 “That was a barber’s.
 He also used to give Talmud lessons.
 His son’s in computers, he didn’t want to take over.”